Deepak-negi11/Medicine-Delivery/README.md

 A modern, user-friendly Medicine Delivery App designed to streamline the process of browsing, ordering medicines, and accessing emergency services.
 This project was created as a part of a college initiative to improve healthcare accessibility.

 🌟 Live Demo
-Experience the app live: Medicine Delivery App
+Experience the app live: https://gehumedicinedilevery.netlify.app

 📖 Features
 🩺 Browse Medicines